alromh87/testPPInstall/README.md

-# Install WordPress
+# Dev environment for Dave Hakkens Community Site, Worpress API, setup
+## WordPress base instalation
 For this step we present 2 options
-## Using existing linux system (Debian/Ubuntu)
+### Using existing linux system (Debian/Ubuntu)
-## Using a Docker image from TurnKey Linux
+### Using a Docker image from TurnKey Linux
 This option is good to create a completly isolated environment just for development, and can be done in any [Docker supported plataform](https://docs.docker.com/engine/installation/#platform-support-matrix)

 First you will need Docker installed, you can follow [this](https://docs.docker.com/engine/installation/linux/debian/#install-using-the-repository) instructions

-After having Docker installed we need to download Turnkey Linux Wordpress image and start the container, for this we store container's IP in $CID and container's IP in $CIP, also note the self generated password that we will be using to ssh into de container.
+After having Docker installed we need to download Turnkey Linux WordPress image and start the container, for this we store container's IP in $CID and container's IP in $CIP, also note the self generated password that we will be using to ssh into de container.

 ```bash
 docker pull turnkeylinux/wordpress-14.1